fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/CreatingEnactors.md

 * selectors for rendering the controls, labels, etc
 * any other information required by the enactor

-If the enactor will be modifying the view of the interface, you will also want to add the `fluid.viewComponent` grade as well as selectors.
+If the enactor will be modifying the view of the interface, you will also want to add the `fluid.viewRelayComponent` grade as well as selectors.

 ## PreferenceMap ##